itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ## Introducing the Bitbucket Connect Add-on

+Having all your website source files living in Bitbucket gives you complete flexibility to work the way you want.

+Working on a overhaul of the website design?
+Just create a new branch so it doesn't interfere with non-developers updating content.

+Want to see what a website looked like six months ago?
+Just revert back to commit at that time.

+Have a complicated approval process?
+With pull requests and branching you can make the approval process as complex as you need.

 With the CloudCannon Bitbucket Connect Add-on, you can work on websites without leaving Bitbucket.
-You can deploy your static/Jekyll website repository and have non-developers update content in seconds.
+Deploy your static/Jekyll website repository and have non-developers update content in seconds.

 To get started, navigate to the [Bitbucket Add-On directory](https://bitbucket.org/account/user/mikeneumegen/addon-directory) and install CloudCannon.